 - 1. Complete an application online and submit a one-time, nonrefundable application fee (simpsonu.edu/apply).
 A reference for a Spiritual Recommendation will be chosen during the online application process and may be submitted online or by paper. - 2.
-Submit official transcripts of all high school credits, showing date of graduation, unless the applicant has already completed the equivalent of 60 transcripted college semester credits. - 3.
-Submit official transcripts of all previous college-level work (as applicable). - Submit SAT I or ACT scores, unless the applicant has already completed the equivalent of 24 transcripted college semester credits. - 5.
+Submit official transcripts of all high school credits, showing date of graduation. - 3.
+Submit official transcripts of all previous college-level work (as applicable). - 4.
+Submit SAT I or ACT scores, unless the applicant has already completed the equivalent of 24 transcripted college semester credits. - 5.
 With an acceptance decision, commit to attend with submission of an Advanced Tuition Deposit.

 Dec.
-1 Early Action Deadline May 1 Commitment Deadline
+1 Early Action Deadline

+May 1 Commitment Deadline